anton-liauchuk/java-interview/transaction.md

 If that is a situation that could occur in your application you should use a transaction to wrap your selects.
 ###### Relative links:
 + https://stackoverflow.com/questions/5982517/use-transactions-for-select-statements

+## What locks are made in the case of using Repeatable Read isolation level?
+The transaction holds read locks on all rows it references and writes locks on all rows it inserts, updates, or deletes.
+Since other transaction cannot read, update or delete these rows, consequently it avoids non-repeatable read.

 [Home Page](README.md)